US Total Electron Content (Vertical and Slant)

 IGS (International GNSS Service) network.
 Currently, there are about 80 CORS, 30 GPS/Met, and 15 IGS stations ingested into the model.
 This number has been gradually increasing and will be augmented by Federal Aviation Administration/Wide Area Augmentation System (FAA/WAAS) data in the future.

 Real-Time US-TEC Product is provided by SWPC as part of its mandate to provide real-time monitoring and forecasting of solar and geophysical events.
-NCEI is the National Archive for the US-TEC product output and the CORS data.
+NGDC is the National Archive for the US-TEC product output and the CORS data.

 The US-TEC product includes maps over the Continental US (CONUS) of